Homemade Granola

 • Stir every 10-15 minutes* for about an hour or until the granola is toasty brown.

-• Store it in an airtight container.
+• Store granola in an airtight container.

-If you don’t have a large roasting pan or just want to make a smaller batch, these instructions will still work.
+If you don’t have a large roasting pan or just want to make a smaller batch of this homemade granola recipe, these instructions will still work.
 Just use less sweetener than what I call for here.
-(Unless you like your granola really sweet, in which case you don’t need to make any changes.)
-A smaller batch will likely take less time to brown, too, so keep an eye on it.
+(Unless you like your breakfast cereal really sweet, in which case you don’t need to make any changes.)

 *Use a timer or I guarantee you will step outside only to find that the dog has run off with one of your shoes and while you’re off looking for it you’ll discover that someone left the hose on causing a minor flooding issue that you need to remedy Right Now and while you’re here you might as well put a load of laundry going.
-And when you smell something burning you will think, “Oh, those neighbors!
-Burning something again.” until you realize that the smell is actually coming from your own kitchen even though you can’t quite remember if you have anything on the stove.
-I know of which I speak.

 Does your family eat granola?
 Or are they stuck on boxed cereals?
 Do you think they’d be willing to make a switch?